zeroxf89/agenticSeek/README.md

 > *Do a web search to find cool tech startup in Japan working on cutting edge AI research*

-> *Can you find on the internet who created agenticSeek?*
+> *Can you find on the internet who created AgenticSeek?*

 > *Can you use a fuel calculator online to estimate the cost of a Nice - Milan trip*